Weathering the Storm: How to Prepare Your Pool and Spa for a Hurricane in 5 Easy Steps

 Balance the Water Chemistry Ahead of Time

-Before a storm, ensure that your pool water is properly treated and balanced.
+Get your pool water treated and balanced before the storm arrives!
 This might seem counterintuitive when you anticipate heavy rainfall, but balanced water chemistry can help prevent algae growth and contamination.
 Superchlorination, or “shocking” your pool beforehand, will also destroy any impurities that reach your pool through debris or rain runoff.
 This will eliminate a significant amount of post-storm cleaning or pool maintenance that you would otherwise have to do.

-Turn Off the Power and Secure Electrical Equipment
+Turn Off the Pool Power and Secure Electrical Equipment

 Do Not Drain the Pool—Lower It Slightly if Needed

 No matter what anyone says to you, it is never wise to drain your pool before a hurricane hits.
 Water in the ground’s water table will surge with a rainstorm and build hydrostatic pressure against the pool shell.
-An empty or even partially drained pool may lift out of the ground, especially if it was recently installed as part of a pool remodel project.
-Instead, consider lowering the water level slightly—no more than one to two feet—to allow for rainwater while maintaining structural stability.
+That means an empty or even partially drained pool may lift out of the ground, especially if it was recently installed.
+Therefore, lower the water level slightly—no more than one to two feet—to allow for rainwater while maintaining structural stability.

 Remove and Store Loose Items Around the Pool Area